 All CMCHS courses are Honors or Advanced Placement level courses.
 Students enrolled at CMCHS will take courses required for high school graduation while taking college courses towards a post-secondary certificate, college diploma, associates degree, and/or industry certification.
 CMCHS students are required to enroll in a minimum of four courses per semester including high school and college courses.
 All CPCC college courses and books are free of charge to CMCHS students.

 Students must meet the following requirements in order to be eligible for admission:

-- Be a current CMS student or be eligible to attend a Charlotte-Mecklenburg School.
+Current CMS student or eligible to attend a Charlotte-Mecklenburg School.

 - Completed and passed Common Core Math I, Common Core Math IIand/or Geometry, Biology I, World History, Civics and Economics, and Health/PE

 - Have a minimum cumulative unweighted GPA of 2.5